liet-git/bbc-bias/README.md

 ## Bias in machine learning methods

-There are many studies highlighting the inherent bias (racist, Islamophobic, sexist, amongst others) present in machine learning models, and specifially natural language processing, which will also be present in the Stanford CoreNLP linguistic pipeline ([Jacskon, 2023](https://github.com/hollyjackson/casualty_mentions_nyt); Abid et al., 2021; Bolukbasi et al., 2016; Bordia and Bowman, 2019; Lu et al., 2020; Nadeem et al., 2020; Shearer et al., 2019; Sheng et al., 2019; Garimella et al., 2019).
+There are many studies highlighting the inherent bias (racist, Islamophobic, sexist, and other forms) present in machine learning models, and specifially natural language processing, which will also be present in the Stanford CoreNLP linguistic pipeline ([Jacskon, 2023](https://github.com/hollyjackson/casualty_mentions_nyt); Abid et al., 2021; Bolukbasi et al., 2016; Bordia and Bowman, 2019; Lu et al., 2020; Nadeem et al., 2020; Shearer et al., 2019; Sheng et al., 2019; Garimella et al., 2019).
 Hence, considering this structural, and inherent, anti-Palestinian bias in machine learning techniques, there may be further and deeper bias which we are not capturing.
 Furthermore, these biases are also present in the manual processes of annotation, which does also affect the resulting data (Lee, N.T., 2018).

 Another source of error can be the disagreement, or lack of consistency, with annotation.
-To try and mitigate this, in the analysis we made sure to overlap samples of the data between the two core annotators, and cross check the results, as well as having a third independent person annotate a random sample of the data for verification.
+To try and mitigate this, during annotation we made sure to overlap samples of the data between the two core annotators, and cross check the results, as well as having a third independent person annotate a random sample of the data for verification.

 ## Limitations